bikerider331/plugin.video.filelist.ro.api/README.md

-# Video plugin for Filelist.ro
+# Video plugin for Filelist.io

-This is a video plugin for the Filelist.ro site using the API provided.
+This is a video plugin for the Filelist.io site using the API provided.

 How it works: